lwinckers/dsri-workshop-jupyterlab/README.md

-# dsri-workshop-jupyter-notebooks
+# dsri-workshop-jupyterlab
-Repository that holds the files used in the DSRI workshop on Jupyter Notebooks
+Repository that holds the files used in the DSRI workshop on JupyterLab